How Much Does Rum Cost? Find Out and Stock Up

 Gold Rum

-Also called amber rum in some places, gold rum owes its unique color to the time it stays in aging barrels, usually bourbon barrels.
+Gold rum owes its unique color to the time it stays in aging barrels, usually bourbon barrels.

 Premium Rum